-When small business owners have a full-service payroll provider along with a time-tracking system like Homebase in their armory of hr tools, they work together to make running a business that much easier.
+When small business owners have a full-service payroll provider like Homebase in their armory of hr tools, running a business is that much easier.

-For example, Homebase integrates with the top online payroll service providers and will send your time tracking information for each of your team members to the company you use so can save hours each pay period and reduce errors in your payroll data to ensure an accurate process each time.
+Homebase saves you hours each pay period and reduces errors in your payroll data to ensure an accurate process each time.

 Why is payroll so complicated?

 Most business owners have experienced the frustration that comes with the complexity of processing payroll.
 It feels like it’s a neverending effort if you take it on by yourself, when you should be spending that effort on tasks that boost your business and increase your bottom line.

 The complexity of payroll stems from the fact that employers are essentially working as tax collectors for local, state, and federal government agencies.
 The rules in regards of calculation requirements change constantly, which makes it that much more difficult.

 It’s required by law that employers collect income tax from each employee.
 They also have to collect social security taxes, which then need to be matched.
 On top of that, federal and state unemployment taxes need to be paid, as well as a workers’ comp policy that is required by law.